 With a breakthrough in mobile internet connectivity, 5G networks have become a popular trend.

-Though the technology is still available only in certain areas, it is worth investing in.
+Though the technology is still available only in certain areas, these facts make it clear that 5G is worth investing in:

 - By 2024, 5G networks are predicted to cover 40% of the globe.
 (FinanceOnline)